 If you are providing the deposit you will be required to declare the sum of money is an unconditional and non-refundable gift, with no interest is to be charged or repayments to be made.
 You must be aware that you will have no rights, interests or claims in the property, will not have any registered legal charge over the property and that you will not reside in property now or in the future.
 In addition to this, at Ipswich Building Society we will require proof that the deposit monies are available in a UK based account.
 You should also be aware that if the amount of the gifted deposit exceeds £100,000 you will be required to take Inheritance Tax Advice at your own cost.

 What do I need to do to apply for a gifted deposit mortgage?

 Firstly it is important that the person who is giving the deposit must agree to the declarations listed above.
 You will then need to prepare the usual documentation required when submitting a mortgage application – take a look at our guide to the mortgage process.
 For applicants seeking a mortgage at 95% loan to value (when available), with the full deposit amount being gifted, we will also require you to have 12 months of continuous rental history and be able to show us this.

 This information provides a brief overview of our gifted deposit mortgages.
-To find out more view our product page or speak to one of our mortgage consultants on 0330 123 0773 to see how we can help.
+To find out more speak to one of our mortgage consultants on 0330 123 0773 to see how we can help.